paradime-io/paradime-dbt-movie-challenge/README.md

 Women are not well represented amongst directors, but many of the most successful actors of the 21st century to date are female.

-Before this challenge, I had very limited experience with DBT, had never written a SPARQL query, and had never used Paradime.
+Before this challenge, I had very limited experience with dbt, had never written a SPARQL query, and had never used Paradime.
 So the greatest outcome for me has been gaining new skills whilst also satisfying my curiosity about the movie industry!